orchitech/interlayfs/README.md

 the lower layers.
-Instead, it combines several filesystem trees in a way that the resulting virtual fs tree routes all I/O to the original trees according to the configuration. interlayfs is a mount-like tool for managing complex Linux bind-mount setup in an user-frientdly way. interlayfs is not actually not a filesystem.
+Instead, it combines several filesystem trees in a way that the resulting virtual fs tree routes all I/O to the original trees according to the configuration. interlayfs is a mount-like tool for managing complex Linux bind-mount setup in a user-friendly way. interlayfs is actually not a filesystem.

 ## Usage